Abstraction, Up-to Techniques and Games for Systems of Fixpoint Equations: Up-To Techniques

 \begin{example}[bisimilarity up-to transitivity] Consider the problem of checking bisimilarity on a transition system $T = \langle \mathbb{S}, \to \rangle$.
-A number of well-known sound up-to techniques\todoR{RC: references are also missing in the discussion in Example 5.10 about ``well-known sound up-to techniques''\\ B: Added reference.} have been introduced in the literature \cite{ps:enhancements-coinductive}.
-As a simple example, we consider the up-to function $u_{\mathit{tr}} : \Rel{\mathbb{S}} \to \Rel{\mathbb{S}}$ performing a single step of transitive closure.
+A number of well-known sound up-to techniques have been introduced in the literature \cite{ps:enhancements-coinductive}.
+As an example, we consider the up-to function $u_{\mathit{tr}} : \Rel{\mathbb{S}} \to \Rel{\mathbb{S}}$ performing a single step of transitive closure.
 It is defined as: